ludavid15/myblog/myapp/src/posts/linear-algebra.md

 ## Unitary/Orthogonal Matrix

-1. [A] is unitary if it is normal and its product with its conjugate transpose equals the identity matrix
+1. $[A]$ is unitary if it is normal and its product with its conjugate transpose equals the identity matrix
 2. The product of a unitary matrix with a vector does not change the magnitude of the vector.

 $$AA^H=A^HA=I$$